GoogleCloudPlatform/eda-examples/example-burst-to-cloud.md

 which will kick off jobs across the cluster.

 You can use `sinfo` and `squeue` to see progress with the "burst" cluster resources.

+Reproduce the test regressions from the blog using the steps you followed for the "onprem" cluster.

 ## Cleaning up